 In any DnD-like RPG, the first decision you are faced with is to choose the class of your character.
-The class is highly integral to how your character functions and performs in the fantasy-ridden world of the game.
+The class is highly integral as per my experience to how your character functions and performs in the fantasy-ridden world of the game.
 Baldur’s Gate 3 is no different, and with its mesmerizing and almost never-ending world, Faerun.

 Furthermore, the classes that Baldur offers are 12 in number, making it a hard task to choose just one from them.
 Hence, it allows you to create unique and interesting classes, providing you with various new skills and abilities to act in situations.
 The 12 classes that you can choose from and combine are listed below: